 A place to explore and discover…

-Let our Visitor Services Officer, Maya Harrison, take you to special areas of the Botanic Gardens to explore on these special dates...
-Book the date with us on 49527300 or email email@example.com to let us know you are coming...
-Thanks
+Let our Visitor Services Officer, Maya Harrison, take you to special areas of the Botanic Gardens to explore on the special dates below...
+You can also book your own small groups with Maya on different days and choose your own topics of interest.
+Call on 49527300 or email email@example.com to arrange a time suitable for everyone...
+Thanks.

 Children are able to find, watch and inspect insects and animals.
 See how they move, check out their homes, their life cycles, features and characteristics.
 Sessions can include story reading, information books and artistic activities.
 Get fascinated by the creatures that help our gardens thrive.